oliverklee/ext-onetimeaccount/Documentation/Installation.rst

    This element can be next to your frontend login form, or it could sit their instead of the login form (if you do not need a regular login on your site).
 #.
-In the tab "Plugin", select "One-time FE account creator with autologin"
+In the tab "Plugin", select "One-time FE account creator without autologin"
-   or "One-time FE account creator without autologin" as plugin type (depending on which version of seminars you are using; see above).
+   as plugin type.
 #.
 Select which fields should be displayed.
 #.
 Select which fields should be required.
 #.
 Select the system folder in which the created front-end users should be